shadow93/Deathrun-Classic/README.md

 	{
 		"DisableFallDamage" "1"	//If 1 there won't be fall damage.
-		"BlockDeathSuicide"	"1"	//This prevents death from suiciding
+		"BlockDeathSuicide"	"1"	//This prevents death from suiciding "HandleStuckPlayers" "2" // Checks for stuck players and takes action if someone is stuck.
+0 = disable, 1 = slay, 2 = tele to prev location, 3 = respawn

-		"HandleStuckPlayers" "1" // Checks for stuck players and takes action if someone is stuck.
-0 = disable, 1 = slay, 2 = tele to prev location, 3 = tele to random runner, 4 = respawn
+		"AllowThirdPerson"	"1" // Thirdperson: 0 - disable, 1 - enable

 		//Speed of every team (for reference, pyro's base speed is 300).
 		"speed"